-- W Using e-mail-sending letters with a brief description of your site, making sure that your users know what is in it for them, and include a hot link to it. - X Attending meetings and telling participants what your site has to offer them. - M Demonstrate it at the meeting, if possible, but remember to target your audience. - Sending out and displaying printed flyers or brochures.
-If you can, use the same graphics or symbols as your site to give users advance visual clues as to what to expect.
+- ✗ Using e-mail-sending letters with a brief description of your site, making sure that your users know what is in it for them, and include a hot link to it. - X Attending meetings and telling participants what your site has to offer them. - Solution Demonstrate it at the meeting, if possible, but remember to target your audience. - Sending out and displaying printed flyers or brochures.
+If you can, use the same graphics or symbols as your site to give users advance visual clues as to what to expect. - R Grabing people in corridors, the cafeteria, the car park.